mslilyb/cSABR/README.md

-# DSABR
+# cSABR
-messing around with docker implementation!
+messing around with container implementations of common read alignment programs!

+## To-do:

+- Detailed build explanation for Singularity
+- Best practices for definition files
+- Develop an automated build procedure for all programs.